isaaccasm/Augmentation_on_the_fly/README.md

 The values are relative to the size of the image.
 So they must be between -1 and 1.
 The operation displaces an image filling the new part with noise or a given colour.
 As extra values it can use:
    1. `use_colour`: The colour of the patches, a value between 0 and 255.
 If negative or greater than 255 it will use noise.
 By default is noise.
 - <b>zoom</b>: (min value, max value)

 The values are relative to the current size.
-So, 1 is the real size image (standard 0.9, 1.1)
+So, 1 is the real size image (standard 0.9, 1.1) As extra values, one can use:
+   1. `use_colour`: When the zoom is smaller than 1, outside of the image will be padded with a single colour, use a value outside of the range [0, 255] for noise.
+   2. `use_replication`: When True the regions outside of the original imagea are padded with the image replicated from the closest pixels.

 ### Extra values
 In order to use the augmentation, one needs to create an object of Augmentor and populat it with a dictionary.